Italy to revise gas emergency plan but rules out rationing | Headlines

 Italy to revise gas emergency plan but rules out rationing

-Italy will update its gas emergency plan next week, a government source said on Thursday, adding Rome will not resort to rationing since it has reduced its dependence on Russian imports.
+Italy will update its gas emergency plan next week, a government source said on Thursday, adding Rome will not resort to rationing since it has cut its reliance on Russian imports.

-Italy will update its gas emergency plan next week, a government source said on Thursday, adding Rome will not resort to rationing since it has reduced its dependence on Russian imports.
+Italy will update its gas emergency plan next week, a government source said on Thursday, adding Rome will not resort to rationing since it has cut its reliance on Russian imports.
 The updated emergency plan, however, envisages tougher measures that would be triggered in the event of a further reduction or a complete halt of gas supplies from Moscow.

 "The updated plan includes different scenarios, even the worst-case one, and envisages tougher measures in case of further reduction of (gas) flows," the source told Reuters.
 Italy's existing gas emergency protocol envisages three stages going from a state of pre-alert, imposed at the end of February after the Russian invasion of Ukraine, before moving to one of alert and then to a state of emergency.

-The government so far has spent nearly 50 billion euros on a series of measures to help shield firms and families from surging energy costs and rising consumer prices.
+"Workers in energy-intensive industry -- starting with the steel sector -- will face a dramatic situation ... given the energy costs and the ongoing slowdown in some sectors in Europe, starting with automotive," said the head of Italy's metal-worker union FIOM-CGIL Michele De Palma in a statement.
+The government has spent 52 billion euros so far this year on a series of measures to help shield firms and families from surging energy costs and rising consumer prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)